24 Oct How to Learn Web Design from Your Mistakes

 Over-relying on jQuery

-While jQuery does provide a lot of convenience methods to speed up your web development, it’s important not to use it too much.
+While jQuery does provide a lot of convenient methods to speed up your web development, it’s important not to use it too much.
 New web developers almost always make the mistake of understanding jQuery’s API methods rather than how they work underneath.

 Over-relying on CSS frameworks